abressam/jokenpoGame/README.md

 # Jokênpo Game
-## Work for the Algorithm Reasoning class - Information Systems College
+## Project developed for the Algorithm Reasoning class - Information Systems College
-This project was made to understand programming logic, so I could only use if statements and loops to create the program.
+This project was made to understand programming logic, because of that, I could only use if statements and loops to create the program.